Automatic Theorem Proving in Walnut: Installation

 If you download Walnut as the zipped file Walnut.zip first thing you need to do is to uncompress it.
 Then open the terminal (or command prompt in Windows), and change the directory to ``.../Walnut/bin/'', and run Walnut by typing:

 To exit Walnut, type the following command (with the semicolon):

 To make the distinction that we are typing a Walnut command, names of all Walnut's commands are written in { green}.
 Walnut produces graphical representations of automata among other things.
 Those representations are files with .gv extensions.
-In order to open these files you need to install Graphviz, a graph visualization package which is available for all platforms. \emph{All text files that Walnut produces are in the UTF-16 encoding.
-All text files that Walnut reads have to be in the UTF-16 encoding as well.}
+In order to open these files you need to install Graphviz, a graph visualization package which is available for all platforms. \emph{All text files that Walnut produces are in the UTF-8 encoding.
+All text files that Walnut reads have to be in the UTF-8 encoding as well.
+Most editors, e.g., vim, notepad, etc., use UTF-8 encoding by default.}